3D-Printing-for-Microfluidics/3d_slice_viewer/README.md

 # 3D Slice Viewer Software

+## How to Use

+### Installation
+- Download all files from GitHub as .zip
+- Extract the zip to the local disc (C:\ top-level folder)
+- Ensure that the extracted folder is named "3d_slice_viewer"
+- Run "installer.bat"
+- After that, you can use the included shortcut (3d_slice_viewer.lnk) to run the program.
+Shortcut can be placed on your desktop or anywhere else.
+	- *Program will auto-update on start-up*
+### To Use
+- You will need a sliced print file that is UNZIPPED
+- Make sure the highest level slices folder (same folder as the print_settings.json) is named "minimized_slices"
+- Start the slice viewer program
+- Click "Open Directory" in the top left (blue button) and select your print file folder
+- Your print file should load in as a stack of slices arranged in 3D space and color-coded based on exposure time.
+- The right side is populated with a color legend and toggles for turning each color on and off
+- On the left, there are controls for which layers are visible, the opacity, and fast/quality render toggle.
+The quality stated on the button is the mode you are in.
+- When switching to quality render, it will apply the higher resolution settings to only the currently visible layers.
+To reduce the time it takes to load, swap into quality mode only after you have found a specific selection of the layers that need analysis.
+### 3D Navigation
+- Left click and drag: orbit the model
+- Right click and drag: pan the model (Currently always moves relative to the origin; the controls may not feel intuitive.
+Will be fixed in the future to pan relative to the camera.)
+- Scroll wheel: zoom in and out

 ## Objectives

 - An intuitive way to view slices with their exposures and how they may interact with nearby layers